Aciety/contents/TERMS_OF_SERVICE.md

        in [Annex 1](#aciety-cooperation-agreement-annex-no-1).
     1. Client Payment – amount of money value paid by Client to Contractor for an invoice from Contractor in reference to their Work Agreement.
-    1. Product - (a) licensed Intellectual Property; (b) subscription-based cloud software; (c) standardized services listed in Aciety Marketplace by the User.
+    1. Product – (a) licensed Intellectual Property; (b) subscription-based cloud software; (c) standardized services listed in Aciety Marketplace by the User.
+    1. Users – all entities that have registered accounts in Aciety System and/or signed Aciety Cooperation Agreement.
 1. ### Aciety System Services and Terms of Use
     1. Aciety System services consist of:
-        1. User account, services profile, products and portfolio management;
+        1. Publishing of Users information for promotional purposes;
+        1. Providing selected Users with Requests;
-        1. Search for Users based on their portfolio, profile and other Information;
+        1. Enabling Users to exchange Leads; and
-        1. Client Request forms;
-        1. Providing statistics and ratings.
+        1. Premium (separately paid) services and/or functions that boost above and potentially other value creation to Users.
     1. Database description, Database terms of use are listed in [Annex 2](#aciety-cooperation-agreement-annex-no-2).
        [Annex 2](#aciety-cooperation-agreement-annex-no-2) can be changed by
        Aciety at any time in accordance to this Agreement.
-    1. To enable the User to use Aciety System, the Party will receive a username and password to login into the system.
-This information must not be disclosed to any party unless it is authorized by the User Company and the party receiving this information has agreed to all of the terms of this Agreement regarding information confidentiality.
-User is obligated to provide Aciety with the authorized person name, surname, position within company, contact information and inform as soon as possible if any changes have occurred to this information.
-User is obligated to take adequate security measures to ensure that no unauthorized person will join the Aciety System.
+    1. Upon registration, User will receive username and password to login into the system.
+This information must not be disclosed to any third party, unless the party receiving this information has agreed to all of the terms of this Agreement regarding information confidentiality.
+User is obligated to provide Aciety with the authorized individual's name, surname, position within company, contact information and inform as soon as possible if any changes have occurred to this information.
+User is obligated to take adequate security measures to ensure that no unauthorized individuals will join the Aciety System.
 1. ### Request Distribution
-    1. Aciety uses its own judgment to determine the best candidates for Clients.
-Usually Client will be offered more than one choice and Client decides on who shall be a Contractor.
+    1. Aciety representatives use Aciety System and collective know-how to determine the best matching Users for a particular Client.
+Users with positive LES are prioritized by Aciety System and Aciety representatives.
+Users with negative LES cannot apply to Requests sent by Aciety System (i.e. once they are determined as fitting to a particular Request), unless invited to such Request directly by Aciety representatives.
-        1. Aciety may offer a level of transparency in the choice process and may disclose Users their scoring, that would broadly reflect both the likelihood of receiving new Requests and methods in how to improve such scoring, as well as actions that should be avoided not to influence the scoring negatively.
-Among other things to improve their score (and hence likelihood in receiving Requests), Users may: a) Sign Aciety Lead Exchange Agreement; b) Purchase, or earn TAP to later use it to improve their score; and c) do any other actions listed in Aciety System to improve their score.
+        1. Aciety offers a level of transparency in the selection process and discloses Users their LES.
+In addition, Aciety discloses some of the methods in how to improve LES, as well as some of the actions that should be avoided not to influence the LES negatively.
+Among other things to improve their LES, Users may: a) Participate in [Aciety Lead Exchange](https://aciety.com/lead-exchange) ; b) Purchase LES credits; and c) make positive value creating actions, as detailed in Aciety System.
-    1. In case a User produces an offer for a particular Request, then it is considered that a negotiation process has begun between the User and the Client.
-Aciety does not guarantee that the Client will choose the User.
+    1. In case a User produces an offer for a particular Request, then it is considered that they have proposed the terms for Work Agreement with a potential Client based on the Request information.
+Aciety does not guarantee that the Client will choose the User for completion of such Work Agreement, but if they do, User is responsible to keep Aciety up to date with Work Agreement information and any associated Client Payments as stated in this Agreement.
         1. Contractor has the right to find a Sub-contractor to help with the Request if it is allowed by the Work Agreement.
-        1. The User has to perform the work with quality and in a timely manner on every Work Agreement undertaken from Clients, other Users and Aciety.
+        1. The User assumes the responsibility to perform the work with quality and in a timely manner on every Work Agreement undertaken from Clients, other Users and Aciety.
 1. ### Provision of Data and Data Security